lsst-ts/ts_scheduler/doc/configuration/configuration.rst

       1. Skip driver configuration and retain all previous state.
           This also means it will ignore any startup_database_ provided.

-    Note that, to make sure the Scheduler will load a new configuration one should either use WARM or COLD start.
+    Note that, to make sure the Scheduler will load a new configuration, one should either use WARM or COLD start.
     When executing in HOT start the Scheduler will default to using an already existing configuration.

   * WARM; warm start.

-    This mode of operation works similarly to HOT start except that it always reconfigure the scheduler.
+    This mode of operation works similarly to HOT start except that it always reconfigures the scheduler.
-    In the case the Scheduler will perform the following actions:
+    In this case the Scheduler will perform the following actions:

     1. Perform a fresh configuration.

-    2. If a startup_database_ is provided, the Scheduler assumes it is a snapshot uri, and overrides the scheduling algorithm with the one pointed by this parameter.
+    2. If a startup_database_ is provided, the Scheduler assumes it is a snapshot uri, and overrides the scheduling algorithm with the one indicated by this parameter.
         If it fails to load the startup database as a snapshot, the start command will be rejected and the Scheduler will remain in standby.

   * COLD; cold start.

-    This mode of operation allow one to reconstruct the state of the scheduler by playing back observations read from the EFD or from a local sqlite database.
+    This mode of operation allows one to reconstruct the state of the scheduler by playing back observations read from the EFD or from a local sqlite database.

     After performing a fresh configuration (overriding any previous values) the Scheduler will perform the following actions: